exonum/exonum-doc/src/advanced/consensus/consensus-details.md

 At the very beginning, the message is checked against the [serialization format](../serialization.md).

-If any problems are detected, such a message is ignored as something that we can not correctly interpret.
-If everything is OK, proceed to **Consensus messages processing** or **Transaction processing**.
+If any problems during deserialization are detected, such a message is ignored as something that we can not correctly interpret.
+If verification is successful, proceed to **Consensus messages processing** or **Transaction processing**.

 #### Consensus messages processing

 - Do not process the message if it belongs to a future round or height.
 In this case, if the message refers to the height `current_height + 1`, the message is added to the `queued` queue.
-If the message is related to the future height and includes updated information about the validator (validator current height), this information is saved according to [requests algorithm](requests.md).
+If the message is related to the future height and updates the knowledge of the node about the current blockchain height of the message author, this information is saved according to [requests algorithm](requests.md).
-- If the message refers to the previous height, it should be ignored.
+- If the message refers to a lesser height, it should be ignored.
 - If the message refers to the current height and any round not higher than the current one, then:

   - Check that the `validator_id` specified in the message is less than the total number of validators.
-  - Check the message signature.
+  - Check the message signature against the public key of the validator with index `validator_id`.

-- If everything is OK, proceed to the message processing according to its type.
+- If verification is successful, proceed to the message processing according to its type.

 #### `Propose` message processing

-- If we already know this proposal, ignore the message.
+- If we already know this proposal (its hash already is in the `proposes` HashMap), ignore the message.
 - Check `Block.prev_hash` correctness.
-- Make sure that the specified validator is the leader for the given round.
+- Check that the specified validator is the leader for the given round.
-- Make sure that the proposal does not contain any previously committed transaction.
+- Check that the proposal does not contain any previously committed transaction (`Propose` contain only hashes of transactions, so check uses these hashes).
 - Add the proposal to the `proposes` HashMap.
 - Form a list of transactions we do not know from this proposal.
+Request transactions from this list.
 - If all transactions are known, go to **Full proposal**.

 #### Transaction processing